NarahariMulbagal/NewRepo2/README.md

 # NewRepo2
-New repository for Git learning
+New repository for Git learning to understand its commands